vishwashb/academic-kickstart/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Computer Science(AI)
+  - course: PhD in Artificial Intelligence (NLP)
     institution: University of Warwick
     year: 2020
   - course: BTech in Computer Science and Engineering